xfarrow/locatemydevice/README.md

 ## Support
-If you enjoy this software, a little star is highly appreciated: it shows me people enjoy it.
+If you enjoy this software, a little star is highly appreciated: it shows me people are interested in it.

 You can also donate if you want to, using the button below